 Register you Safeway Club card, debit or credit card so when purchases are made proceeds come back to Monticello.
 It takes 30 seconds and then you never have to think about it again.

 What are your children learning at school?
-View our syllabi by each grade level.
+View grade level standards by each grade level.
 You will also find who you can contact if you have more questions.

 Learn more about Monticello